marina601/discover-malta/TESTING.md

 2. Benefits
    - Scroll up and confirm no benefits are displayed on the page
    - Confirm each element is displayed to the user within 2 seconds interval
-   - Confirm responsive layout of the elements accross all screen sizes
+   - Confirm responsive layout of the elements across all screen sizes
-   - Confrim each element contains `box-shadow: -3px 8px 27px -2px rgb(180 179 179 / 51%);` which makes them stand out.
+   - Confirm each element contains `box-shadow: -3px 8px 27px -2px rgb(180 179 179 / 51%);` which makes them stand out.
-   - Inspect the page in the Google Dev Tools and confirm each icon contains `aria-hidden="True"` attribute.
-This will make the icon hidden from the screen reader, giving the user a better accessability to the page.
+   - Inspect the page in the Google Dev Tools and confirm each icon contains the `aria-hidden="True"` attribute.
+This will make the icon hidden from the screen reader, giving the user a better accessibility to the page.

 ![benefits](readme-files/images/benefits.png)

 4. Categories
-   - Confrim the categories divs are displayed in the grid format and responsive across all screen views:
+   - Confirm the categories divs are displayed in the grid format and responsive across all screen views:
             - Large screen - 4 category cards per row
             - Medium screen - 3 category cards per row
             - Small screen - 1 category card per row
    - Each category card contains a border and box-shadow property to make them stand out and create a 3D look
    - Hover over each card and confirm the `box-shadow` property is changing
    - Hover over each title of the category and confirm background colour is changing as expected
    - Click on each category title and confirm it takes you to the page which displays trips only under a specific category.
-The trip cound displays the correct number of results returned.
+The trip count displays the correct number of results returned.
    - Click on the 'last minute deals' category and confirm the no trips are displayed, the trip count is showing 0 and a message displayed to the user.

 5. Call to Action